<< Yesterday

 1941 White Sox manager Jimmy Dykes becomes the first to employ the defensive alignment against the Red Sox outfielder, who foils the plan when he goes 2-for-5, including a double, in Boston's 10-4 loss to the Pale Hose at Fenway Park.
 The Chicago skipper will abandon the strategy when 'the Kid' collects four hits in ten at-bats in the two-game series.

 (Ed.
-Note: Lou Boudreau often is given credit for implementing the shift on Ted Williams. -LP)
+Note: Lou Boudreau is often credited for implementing the shift on Ted Williams. -LP)

 1944 In the eighth inning of the second game of a doubleheader, Giants manager Mel Ott orders pitcher Andy Hansen to issue an intentional walk with the bases loaded to Bill Nicholson.
 The free pass to Swish, who has hit four home runs in the twin bill, doesn't work when the Cubs score three runs to tie the game.